Kenji1245/Dissertation_MSc/README.md

 words within a sentence, by using a bidirectional approach to capture the full context of a word based on all of its surroundings.

+## Tokenisation
+Tokenisation is the process of separating large strings of written language into smaller parts, known as tokens.
+## Stop word removal
+This process involves the removal of words that occur commonly across text data.
+These words typically have no significance in NLP tasks and are not very discriminative.
+## Stemming/Lemmatization
+Stemming involves the process of removing inflected forms of wards and transforming them into their base or root form.
+Example of the form: “ing”, “s”, “ly” or “ed”.
+Lemmatization is similar to stemming with minor differences.
+It involves the process of reducing a word to its root form.
+An example of this involves: stemming the word “caring” into “care” instead of “car”.
+## Part of Speech (POS)
+POS assigns a tag to each word according to its syntactic functions.
+This process is needed to identify if the given word is a “noun”, “verb”, “adjective”, “preposition”, “conjunction” or “interjection” etc.
+## Named entity Recognition (NER)
+NER is a technique which identifies various named entities within the textual data and assigns them within a unique category.
+These entities can be a person, time, locations, events, products, themes etc. (Wang et al., 2024).

 # Tools Used
 - HTML (Hypertext Markup Language)
 - CSS (Cascading Style Sheets)